-After depth check with the alignment pin, insert the \varnothing 3.5 mm monotype implant position indicator for check of implant position, angulation and restorability.
+After depth check with the alignment pin, insert the \varnothing 3.5 mm PURE Ceramic Implant Position Indicator for check of implant position, angulation and restorability.

 For an implant with an endosteal diameter of 4.1 mm, basic preparation ends here.